horsepurve/DeepRTplus/README.md

 SQGD1QDLNGNNQSVTR	2468.946
 ```

-Separate the peptide sequence and RT (in minute) by tab (\t), encode the modified amino acides as digits (currently only four kinds of modification are included in the pre-trained models):
+Separate the peptide sequence and RT (in second) by tab (\t), encode the modified amino acides as digits (currently only four kinds of modification are included in the pre-trained models):

 ```
 'M[16]' -> '1',